selimslab/selimslab.github.io/HOME/_tech/crypt.md

 1. a website shares its public key with a CA
 2. CA verifies they are the bank indeed, and signs their public key
 3. the website hands you the certificate

-4. yet how do you trust this is signed by the CA indeed? someone else signed the CAs public key, too
+Yet how do you trust this is signed by the CA indeed?

+Someone else signed the CAs public key, too

-5. you keep checking the certificates until you reach a trusted root certificate at the bottom
+You keep checking the certificates until you reach a trusted root certificate at the bottom

+so its turtles all the way down